-It’s a new year, and time for some tough love if you’re honestly interested in transformation and being the best version of you as you move forward.
-This isn’t one of those “don’t feel guilty about last year” discussions where you get absolution on your bad choices.
+It’s a new year, and time for some tough love if you’re honestly interested in transformation and being the best version of yourself as you move forward.
+This isn’t one of those “don’t feel guilty about last year” discussions where you get absolution for your bad choices.
 No. Let’s be real about why you should feel guilty about last year’s results.

 I hear all the time, "Don't feel guilty about not hitting your goals."
 People say, "You shouldn't feel bad about this year."
 All this talk sounds too much like, "You failed this year, that's awesome.
 You're still great."

 Screw that!
 That’s not real life and there are no celebrations for what you didn’t get done last year.
 There are some circumstances where you should feel guilty about your results last year.
 But it’s not all bad news because there are some reasons you should NOT feel guilty about last year.

 First, let’s be clear on the problem: If you knew what you needed to do and you didn't do it, you should feel guilty.

 Maybe you knew last year that you should probably hire a coach but didn’t want to commit to being accountable.
 If you knew what you needed that accountability to reach your goals, and didn’t do it, you should feel guilty.

 Does any of this internal dialogue sound familiar to you as you reflect on last year?